Louisbourg Expedition (1757): Hurricane

 "HMS Grafton after the storm off Louisbourg, 1757."

-Admiral Holburne was aware of the arrival of French reinforcements, but the expedition was not yet ready and only sailed in early August.
-By the middle of the month, his ships were patrolling off Louisbourg, but Dubois de La Motte chose to stay in the harbor.
+Admiral Holburne was aware of the arrival of French reinforcements, but the expedition was not yet ready and sailed only in early August.
+By the middle of the month, his ships were patrolling off Louisbourg, but Dubois de La Motte chose to stay in the harbour.
 As the days progressed, the weather deteriorated.

-On 24 September 1757, the British fleet was scattered by a gale, but the French could not pursue them due to a typhus epidemic.
+On 24 September 1757, the British fleet was scattered by a gale, but the French could not pursue them becaus of a typhus epidemic.
 Dubois de La Motte returned to Brest with his sick men on 30 October 1757.

 Aftermath

 The British succeeded in capturing Louisbourg the following year.

 There were significant consequences in the frontier war because of the delays in Loudoun's instructions and the redirection of the expedition to Louisbourg instead of Quebec.
-Because Quebec was not targeted, the leaders of New France were able to use forces in operations against Fort William Henry which would otherwise have been needed to defend Quebec—and Loudoun had left Fort William Henry minimally defended in order to man his expedition.
-In August 1757, General Louis-Joseph de Montcalm led a force of 8,000, including 1,800 Indians, against the British fort, and the British surrendered after a short siege.
-After the surrender, the French-allied Indians harassed and eventually attacked the defenceless retreating British, taking many captives and slaying wounded soldiers.
+Because Quebec was not targeted, the leaders of New France used forces in operations against Fort William Henry that would otherwise have been needed to defend Quebec, and Loudoun had left Fort William Henry minimally defended to man his expedition.

+In August 1757, General Louis-Joseph de Montcalm led a force of 8,000, including 1,800 Indians, against the British fort, which surrendered after a short siege.
+After the surrender, the French-allied Indians harassed and eventually attacked the defenceless retreating British, took many captives, and slew wounded soldiers.
 The incident was one of the most controversial events of the war.